mckiernantim/introductory-web-3/README.md

 Crypto mining is similar to the work done in actual physical mining.
 Rather than pulling precious metals or gems from the ground, crypto miners trigger the release of new coins into circulation or use their power to validate certain transactions or smart contracts.

 For miners to be rewarded for their work, they must use their machine to solve incredibly complex mathemetical equiations.
 Each transaction on the blockchain will create a specific signautre, called a Hash.
 Once a transaction has been created miners will compete with one another to zero in on the hash value it created.
-The first miner to crack the code adds the block to the ledger and the new ledger is distributed across all the nodes in the network and the miner who did the work receives a reward, usually in the form of cryptocurrency or in some cases a small transaction fee sometimes refered to as "gas".
+The first miner to crack the code adds the block to the ledger and the new ledger is distributed across all the nodes in the network and the miner who did the work receives a reward in the form of a block - usually a new crypto coin.

 As Bitcoin grew in popularity, the ammount of miners attempting to validate new transactions grew as well.
 This growth meant a huge uptick in power required to consistently mine bitcoin and as a result Bitcoin Hashes became much much more difficult to solve.